tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 25th**
+Had another idea to dogfood Super Glass and use it to display my Mypy diagnostics.
+  * [x] Think about the LSP notification error handling problem

+Got a PR sent for Pygls improved error handling

+Had to give up adding Mypy support because I hadn't figured out the whole thing with merging user and default config.

 📆 **October 23rd**
 First time back from being ill, catching up with everything.
 Couple of Pygls issues to respond to, and new idea for CLI Tools: self-contained apps, eg; auto `jqi`-like outputing of `jq` queries, could also apply to SQL, etc.
   * [x] Find stick/thing to stop table/webcam wobbling so much
   * [x] Write the tests for the default configs currently supported
+  * [x] Pytest timeouts

 📆 **October 19th**
 * [x] Quick solution: make a noise, or highlight latest follower for 15 mins